hnreza/ProcessM/README.md

 # ProcessM
-This project is related to the ProcessM custom visual for Microsoft PowerBI providing simple and quick process mining
+This project is related to the ProcessM custom visuals for Microsoft PowerBI providing simple and quick process mining